chtyim/cdap/cdap-docs/admin-manual/source/installation/index.rst

-- |quickstart|_ A quick start guide that covers the **most-common case of installing and configuring CDAP.** Many people may find this sufficient; if your case isn't covered, the :ref:`install` and :ref:`configuration` guides have additional details.
+- |quickstart|_ A quick start guide that covers the **most-common case of installing and configuring CDAP.** Many people may find this sufficient; if your case isn't covered, the :ref:`installing-cdap` and :ref:`configuration` guides have additional details.
 Use this if you aren't using :ref:`Cloudera Manager <cloudera-configuring>` or :ref:`Apache Ambari <ambari-configuring>`.

-.. |installation| replace:: **Installation:**
+.. |installation| replace:: **Installing CDAP:**
-.. _installation: installation.html
+.. _installation: installing-cdap.html

-- |installation|_ Covers **installing CDAP:** the system, network, and software requirements; packaging options; and the instructions for installation of the CDAP components so they will work with your existing Hadoop cluster.
+- |installation|_ Covers **the system, network, and software requirements**; packaging options; and the instructions for installation of the CDAP components so they will work with **your existing Hadoop cluster**.
 Use this if you aren't using the :ref:`Quick Start guide <installation-quick-start>`, :ref:`Cloudera Manager <cloudera-configuring>`, or :ref:`Apache Ambari <ambari-configuring>`.